We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 4. Give them rope.

-Once you have trained the people that work for you, trust them to love customers as you would.
+Once you have trained the people who work for you, trust them to love customers as you would.
 Give them the authority to make decisions and take ownership of their job and the customer experience.

 You’ll be set up in minutes.Sign Up Now